 Funding from the Covenant Trust Fund for the Pilot finished 31st December 2020.
 Two further successful bids to the Covenant Trust Fund has supported salary costs for the HVSC Manager and a Volunteer Support Officer through the Force for Change priority funding which finishes on 31st August 2021 to be replaced by the Tackling Loneliness priority funding specifically to continue the employment of the HVSC Manager which continues until 31st March 2023.

 HVSC works in partnership with a series of organisations, local military charities and volunteers.
-It has around 12 volunteers on its books but is aiming to develop its network of volunteers so it can expand its services further and reach out to a greater number of people.
+It is aiming to develop its network of volunteers so it can expand its services further and reach out to a greater number of people.

 The previous centre manager secured a new post and in April 2021, the centre appointed Sean Gane as the new HVSC Manager.
 Being a veteran himself, Sean brings first-hand knowledge, understanding and empathy to HVSC and is passionate about supporting other veterans and anyone with connections to the military who may require company and support.

 Sean has a wealth of ideas to improve HVSC’s services further and to generate greater interest in HVSC so it can help more people.
 One feature Sean would like to see implemented is the running of regular art groups, exhibitions, and promotions to help create interest.

 One innovation at the centre is the introduction of a hotdesking service.
 A workstation at the centre is available for anyone from the military community or agencies supporting the armed forces to use.
 By getting out of the home, the hotdesking opportunity could help combat loneliness, as well as engaging local businesses.
 Locals requiring IT support, such as applying for grants, filling in forms and more, can get the support they need at the centre.

 “The centre is built on trust and an overriding ethos to get it right so that we can benefit anyone and everyone who comes through the door.”